-What Is a DB In Football?
-Defensive Backs Explained
+What Is a Defensive Back In Football?
+Explained

 Written By: Chris Haddad

-The DB in football is the defensive back.
-They are responsible for covering wide receivers and stopping the pass.
+The defensive back (DB) in football is responsible for covering receivers and stopping the pass.
+They line up behind the linebackers and near the sideline.

-This article will explain what a DB in American Football is and why their positions are important.
+This article will explain what a defensive back does in American Football and why their positions are important.

 A DB in American Football is short for a defensive back.
 These players are often the fastest players on the defensive side of the ball, as they are tasked with covering wide receivers.